jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "What if you have to choose?"

 "Then I choose both and figure out how to make it work."
-He reaches for my hand.
+He reaches for my hand, and the contact grounds me.
 "Sophie, I've spent six years thinking about you.
 Six years wondering what happened to my best friend, if you still loved math, if you still made that face when you're concentrating.
 And then you showed up sophomore year, and it was like—"

 "Like coming home," I finish quietly.

 "Yeah.
 Exactly like that."
-His thumb traces circles on my hand.
+His thumb traces circles on my hand, and I'm trying to memorize this feeling—the cold air, the warm touch, the way my whole body hums when he's near.
 "I'm not walking away from that because it's complicated.
 Everything worth having is complicated."

 "What if long distance doesn't work?"

 "Then we try anyway and at least we tried.
-But Sophie, we texted every single day for months before you even knew I was texting.
+But Sophie, we texted every single day for months before you even knew it was me.
 I think we can handle actual intentional long distance."

 He's right.
 We've been doing a version of this already—the constant communication, the sharing everything, the way we gravitate toward each other.